windsorschmidt/scopeview/README.md

 ## Notes

-* This software was developed and tested using Linux (Debian and Arch).
+* Developed and tested using Linux (Debian and Arch).
 YMMV.

 * To compile scopeview from the command line, use the make file or try this: